ujjwalguptaofficial/fortjs-doc/docs/tutorial/controller.md

 }
 ```

-In the code we are adding our controller into routers list along  with a path.
+In the code we are adding our controller into routes array along  with a path.
 The path is used to associate the controller with a top level route.

 e.g - Consider your website is abc.com , so when user hits the url - "abc.com/user" then the controller - 'UserController' will be called.